diegofelipece/mussum-ipsum/README.md

 });
 ```

-There are another customized options to you.
+There are other customized options available to you.
 More examples at **demo/index.html**

 ### Options